liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/07-openapi-profiles.markdown

 The following table lists the APIs that
 [Headless Delivery](https://app.swaggerhub.com/apis/liferayinc/headless-delivery/v1.0)
 contains.
-Note that the second column shows which internal model in @product@ that the API maps to.
+Note that the second column shows which internal model in @sharepoint@ that the API maps to.

 | API | &nbsp;Internal Model |